fomightez/b-roll-binder/README.md

 >'for the future when the camera crew wants B-roll and asks you to sit at your desk "doing bioinformatics"'  - *Mike Love in [this post](https://twitter.com/mikelove/status/1011270925868781568)*

-Binderizes that featured software and some others in order make a fancy-looking 'science-ing' background dashboard look using Jupyter session or Rstudio sessions served from MyBinder.org.
+Binderizes the featured software and some other techy-looking command line apps in order make a fancy-looking 'science-ing' background dashboard look using a Jupyter session or an Rstudio session served from MyBinder.org.

 ![b-roll_layout_look](imgs/sciencing_JupyterLab.png)